timvink/mkdocs-table-reader-plugin/docs/readers.md

 # Readers

-The following table reader functions are available"
+The following table reader functions are available:

 ## read_csv